FormIt3D/autodesk-formit-360-windows-help-old/tool-library/groups.md

 7. Once you copy a group, then you have automatically made a relationship between these groups - if you edit one and change it, the same change will occur in all related groups

-8. If you want to sever the relationship between groups - select one, or several - and choose to make that group unique
+8. If you want to sever the relationship between groups - select one, or several -  and choose to make that group unique \(use either the Groups toolbar or the Context Menu.\)

 9. There is a shortcut to select all of the related groups.
 Hover over a group and hit the Tab key - this will highlight all related groups.
 Now click to select them - and you can perform an action on all groups at once - delete, group, etc...

+10. The [**Groups Tree**](/tool-library/groups-tree.md) provides a single place to view and manage all of the groups in a project.

 ## Groups Context menu and Toolbar access